-4210 For some contracts under the general model, in addition to insurance coverage the entity provides a service to the policyholder in terms of returning to the policyholder both the policyholder's original investment and an investment return that would not
+- 10 For some contracts under the general model, in addition to insurance coverage the entity provides a service to the policyholder in terms of returning to the policyholder both the policyholder's original investment and an investment return that would not otherwise be available to the policyholder because of amounts invested, expertise, etc. - 11 EFRAG considers that the IASB's proposals will lead to the provision of relevant information about the services being provided to the policyholder.
+Therefore, the resulting CSM amortisation provides a faithful representation of those services being provided.

-- otherwise be available to the policyholder because of amounts invested, expertise, etc. - 4311 EFRAG considers that the IASB's proposals will lead to the provision of relevant information about the services being provided to the policyholder.
-Therefore, the resulting CSM amortisation provides a faithful representation of those services being provided. - General model Contracts without investment components - 12 Under many insurance contracts, EFRAG supports the policyholder has decision of the IASB to amend the definition of investment-return service and agrees that the existence of a right to withdraw money (or to transfer an amount to another party).
-This right appears to indicate the entity is providing provides evidence that an investment-return service.
-EFRAG understands is provided. - 13 Feedback from constituents indicates that there are concerns around the requirements to determine when an investment-return service could exist, and in particular the surrender and transferability criteria (paragraph BC58 of the ED). - Some constituents believe that investment services are most commonly found in provided to policyholders for certain deferred annuity contractsproducts even though these products do not have an investment component nor a right to withdraw.
-These products are listed in Appendix 3 of this comment letter. - 1415 We suggest the IASB reconsiders the definition of investment-return service in paragraph B119B of the ED in the light of the above input received from constituents. - 4516 EFRAG considers that the identification of investment-return services could be complex and require significant judgement as to expectations and the terms of the insurance contract.
-There would be subjectivity in applying the proposed amendment and determining the weighting between the investment-return service and insurance coverage services in order to determine the coverage units and the release pattern of the CSM. - 4617 However, an entity is already required to make similar assessments for contracts which provide more than one type of insurance coverage and disclosures relating to this significant judgement, as further illustrated below.
-Therefore, EFRAG considers that this proposal will not require the excessive use of judgement and will facilitate users' understanding of the impact of all relevant services on the amortisation of CSM. - Variable fee approach - 4718 EFRAG agrees that insurance contracts with direct participation features provide both insurance coverage and investment-related service.
-IFRS 17 refers to these contracts as being substantially investment-related service contracts under which an entity promises an investment return based on underlying items. - 4819 Therefore, EFRAG supports that, in addition to insurance coverage, these contracts provide investment-related services to policyholders and the coverage units to release the CSM should reflect these services.
-In addition, EFRAG supports a clarification that these contracts can provide both investment-return and investment-related services.
+General model - Contracts without investment components

+- 12 EFRAG supports the decision of the IASB to amend the definition of investmentreturn service and agrees that the existence of a right to withdraw an amount provides evidence that an investment service is provided. - 13 Feedback from constituents indicates that there are concerns around the requirements to determine when an investment-return service could exist, and in particular the surrender and transferability criteria (paragraph BC58 of the ED). - 14 Some constituents believe that investment services are provided to policyholders for certain products even though these products do not have an investment component nor a right to withdraw.
+These products are listed in Appendix 3 of this comment letter. - 15 We suggest the IASB reconsiders the definition of investment-return service in paragraph B119B of the ED in the light of the above input received from constituents. - 16 EFRAG considers that the identification of investment-return services could be complex and require significant judgement as to expectations and the terms of the insurance contract.
+There would be subjectivity in applying the proposed amendment and determining the weighting between the investment-return service and insurance coverage services in order to determine the coverage units and the release pattern of the CSM. - 17 However, an entity is already required to make similar assessments for contracts which provide more than one type of insurance coverage and disclosures relating to this significant judgement, as further illustrated below.
+Therefore, EFRAG considers that this proposal will not require the excessive use of judgement and will facilitate users' understanding of the impact of all relevant services on the amortisation of CSM.